 I like to use spring greens in this ragu but you could also use spinach, kale or cavalo nero.
 If you have a Parmesan rind then it would be good to drop that in the sauce whilst it’s cooking too for extra umami flavour.

-Serve with pan fried gnocchi and grated Grana Padano or Parmesan.
+Serve with polenta or pan fried gnocchi and grated Grana Padano or Parmesan.

 - Heat a saute/casserole pan over a low heat.
 Add the oil and gently sweat the onions until soft and translucent.

 - Add the carrot, garlic and thyme and cook for around 5 minutes until the carrot starts to soften.

 - Turn up the heat and add the mushrooms.
 Season with black pepper and cook, stirring occasionally, until the liquid from the mushrooms has evaporated.